renzoyzz/DnDdos/README.md

 - Harband Wester, the Townmaster will pay 100 gold to get Sildar and Rockseeker back alive.
 75 gold for one person.
 - Has two brothers camping out east of town 10 days ago.
 - Located somwhere on the Triboar Trail where we found the dead horses.
+- Found golbins outside cave with a prisoner inside.

 ### Red Brand Raid